 Base salaries provide executives with a fixed level of monthly cash income.
-While the Compensation Committee is aware of competitive levels, actual salary levels are based on factors including tenure, individual performance, and level and scope of responsibility.
+While the Compensation Committee is aware of competitive levels, actual salary levels are based on factors including tenure, individual performance, level and scope of responsibility.
 The Company does not give specific weights to these factors.
-The Compensation Committee determines median base salary levels by having L&A conduct a comprehensive review of information provided in proxy statements filed by our peer companies.
+The Compensation Committee determines median base salary levels by having NFPCC conduct a comprehensive review of information provided in proxy statements filed by the Company's peer companies.
 Generally, each executive is reviewed by the Compensation Committee individually on an annual basis.
 Salary adjustments are based on the individual's experience and background, the individual's performance during the prior year, the general movement of salaries in the marketplace, the Company's financial position and, for each executive other than the Chief Executive Officer, the recommendations of our Chief Executive Officer.
-The Compensation Committee does not establish specific individual goals for the Company's named executive officers, other than the Chief Executive Officer (see "Compensation of the Chief Executive Officer" above for a discussion of the Chief Executive Officer's goals).
+The Compensation Committee only establishes specific individual goals for the Company's Chief Executive Officer (see "Compensation of the Chief Executive Officer" above for a discussion of the Chief Executive Officer's goals for 2022).
 The Compensation Committee's analysis of the individual performance of any particular named executive officer is subjective in nature and takes into account the recommendations of the Chief Executive Officer (other than with respect to his own salary).
 As a result of these factors, an executive's base salary may be above or below the targeted median at any point in time.

-After L&A conducted its annual review and analysis of executive compensation in November 2017, the Compensation Committee agreed starting in 2018 to staged increases in base salary pay over a three-year period for its named executive officers to align with market median levels ("Updated Three Year Base Pay Plan").
-These base salary adjustments were the result of the Compensation Committee approving the Updated Three Year Base Pay Plan, as a result of their following findings:
+After NFPCC conducted its annual review and analysis of executive compensation in November 2017, the Compensation Committee agreed starting in 2018 to staged increases in base salary pay over a three-year period for its then named executive officers to align with market median levels ("Three Year Base Pay Plan").
+These base salary adjustments were the result of the Compensation Committee approving the Three Year Base Pay Plan, as a result of their following findings:

-- (1) the Company's executives were generally aligned between the market 25th percentile and the market 50th percentile, - (2) market conditions had improved and the Company's performance had improved as well, and - (3) the Company's executive officers had not had any base salary adjustments for three years.
+- (1) the Company's executives were generally aligned between the market $25^{th}$ percentile and the market $50^{th}$ percentile, - (2) market conditions had improved and the Company's performance had improved as well, and - (3) the Company's executive officers had not had any base salary adjustments for three years.

-The Updated Three Year Base Pay Plan was designed to address the above concerns, taking into further consideration that the executives' base salary levels had remained below median levels since the Company was spun-off in 2014, and the implementation of this new plan was designed to bring executive compensation closer to the market 50th percentile over a three year period.
+The Three Year Base Pay Plan was designed to address the above concerns, taking into further consideration that the executives' base salary levels had remained below median levels since the Company was spun-off in 2014, and the implementation of this new plan was designed to bring executive compensation closer to the market 50th percentile over a three year period.

-In November 2019, the Compensation Committee conducted its annual review with L&A of the base salaries of the named executive officers.
-L&A reviewed executive base salaries relative to the peer group, and determined that the Updated Three Year Base Pay Plan was still supported by market data.
-The Compensation Committee considered each named executive officer's base salary relative to their peers and found that the Company's executive officers were generally aligned between the market 25th percentile and the market 50th percentile.
-However, given that market conditions stabilized in 2019 and projections for market conditions in 2020 appeared to be challenging, Company management requested that the Compensation Committee suspend the previously approved Updated Three Year Base Pay Plan and maintain each executive's base salary at current levels.
-While the Compensation Committee found the Updated Three Year Base Pay Plan to still be fully supported by market data, it agreed to honor the Company's request and suspend implementation of the previously approved base salary adjustments for the Company's executive officers per the Updated Three Year Base Pay Plan.
-The Compensation Committee agreed to take such actions taken by Company management into consideration when compensation was reviewed again at the end of 2020.
+In November 2019, NFPCC reviewed executive base salaries with the Compensation Committee relative to the peer group and determined that the Three Year Base Pay Plan was still supported by market data.
+However, given that market conditions stabilized in 2019 and projections for market conditions in 2020 appeared to be challenging, Company management requested that the Compensation Committee suspend the previously approved Three Year Base Pay Plan and maintain each executive's base salary at current levels despite the Three Year Base Pay Plan being fully supported by market data.